The Day the Navy Came to Abertillery – The 1921 Miners Lock-Out.

 Notes on H.M.S.
 Malaya.

 In 1913 the H.M.S.
-Malaya Battle Ship was ordered from Armstrong’s and laid down on the 20th October that year.
-The cost of the ship which was quoted as £2,945,709 was met by the Federated Malay States.
-The ship was launched on the 18th March 1915 as the first RN ship to bear the name and her build was completed on the 1st February 1916.
-During the Great War she took part in the Battle of Jutland on May 31st 1916.
+Malaya Battle Ship was ordered from Armstrong’s and laid down on the 20th of October that year.
+The cost of the ship which was quoted as £2,945,709. was met by the Federated Malay States.
+The ship was launched on the 18th of March 1915 as the first R.N. ship to bear the name and her build was completed on the 1st of February 1916.
+During the Great War she took part in the Battle of Jutland on May 31st, 1916.

 The H.M.S.
-Malaya’s motto was “Malem Fero Malis: We Bring Evil to the Evil”
+Malaya’s motto was “Malem Fero Malis: We Bring Evil to Evil”

-As mentioned the H.M.S.
-Malaya was involved in the Battle of Jutland on May 31st 1916.
-She was hit by seven large shells, two of those were below the waterline causing her to list, another knocked out many of her 6 inch guns.
-She suffered the most casualties of any British Battleship at Jutland.
+As mentioned, the H.M.S.
+Malaya was involved in the Battle of Jutland on May 31st, 1916, she was hit by seven large shells, two of those hits were below the waterline causing her to list, another knocked out many of her six-inch guns.
+She suffered the most casualties of any British battleship at Jutland.

-In 1921 the Football tournament “The Malaysia Cup” began, it was originally called the Malay Cup.
-The original trophy was presented by the Officers and Men of the H.M.S.
+In 1921 the Football tournament “The Malaysia Cup” began, it was originally called the Malaya Cup.
+The original trophy was presented by the officers and men of the H.M.S.
 Malaya.
-In honour of this the cup was renamed the H.M.S.
+In honour of this, the cup was renamed the H.M.S.
 Malaya Cup.